 You suspect a food allergy link, especially if flare-ups come with tummy upset, swelling, or other allergic reactions.

+Clinical guidelines advise seeking medical input if eczema becomes infected, severely impacts sleep, or doesn’t improve with regular moisturisation (Sidbury et al., 2014).
 In some cases, a GP may prescribe a mild steroid cream or refer you to a dermatologist for extra support.
 If food allergies are suspected, you may also be guided to keep a food diary or see a specialist dietitian.

 For more reading, you may find it useful to explore our guide on the benefits of beef tallow for skin.